Hofstra University: Rankings and reputation

-In the fall of 2011, the university welcomed the first class of students in its new Hofstra Northwell School of Medicine.
-In 2012, it established its School of Engineering and Applied Science, featuring programs that partner with regional industry leaders, and its School of Health Sciences and Human Services, housing a new master of public health program.
+In the fall of 2011, the university welcomed the first class of students to its new Hofstra Northwell School of Medicine.
+In 2012, it established its school of engineering and applied science, featuring programs that partner with regional industry leaders, and its school of health sciences and human services, housing a new master of public health program.
 In August 2017, after a $61 million donation to the school, it was renamed the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.

-The Zucker School of Medicine at Hofstra/Northwell was ranked No. 55 in primary care and No. 71 in research, according to U.S. News & World Report, despite only being 2 years since its first class graduated.
+The Zucker School of Medicine was ranked No. 55 in primary care and No. 71 in research, according to U.S. News & World Report, despite it being only being two years since its first class graduated.

-Hofstra University hosted the third and final 2008 presidential debate (between Barack Obama and John McCain) on October 15, 2008.
-The debate, the first presidential debate in New York since the 1960 debate between John F. Kennedy and then Vice-president Richard M. Nixon, focused on economic policy and domestic issues.
-It is remembered for McCain's introduction and frequent references to "Joe the Plumber".

-Hofstra's successful bid to host this presidential debate in 2008 provided the springboard for a broad, campus-wide program called "Educate '08," featuring a year of free lectures, conferences and other events about politics and public policy.
-The program featured national media and political figures as guest speakers, including George Stephanopoulos, Maureen Dowd, Ari Fleischer, James Carville and Mary Matalin.
-"Educate '08" gave way to "Define '09", a program which brought to campus various speakers to examine the impact of the historic election of the nation's first African-American president and the policy challenges facing the Obama Administration.

-In September 2009, Hofstra University President Stuart Rabinowitz announced the appointment of two senior presidential fellows at the university's Peter S. Kalikow Center for the Study of the American Presidency: Republican strategist and former presidential advisor Edward J. Rollins and former Vermont governor, presidential candidate and Democratic National Committee Chairman Howard Dean.
+In September 2009, Stuart Rabinowitz announced the appointment of two senior presidential fellows at the university's Peter S. Kalikow Center for the Study of the American Presidency: Republican strategist and former presidential advisor Edward J. Rollins and former Vermont governor, presidential candidate and Democratic National Committee Chairman Howard Dean.
 In October 2011, the Commission on Presidential Debates announced it had chosen Hofstra for its second 2012 presidential debate on October 16, 2012, the "town hall" debate (between Barack Obama and Mitt Romney).
 Hofstra University hosted the first 2016 presidential debate between Donald Trump and Hillary Clinton on September 26, 2016.

+Admissions

+Hofstra maintains a test-optional policy for admissions.
+For the cohort entering in 2023, 35% of enrollees submitted test scores and the average scores for the SAT were 1230–1410 and for the ACT were 27–33.
+Hofstra admitted 62% of applicants with enrolled students having an average 3.7 GPA.